oscarpeters/ColorE-ink-converter/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 **Additional information:**
 The script is looking if ImageMagick is installed on Linux & MacOs, and will install it if necassary.
+It is not necassary to install `ImageMagick` before using the script.
+It should be installed manually if the script is failing to install it.

 ## Additional software:
 **`GCC`** must be installed to make `.RAW` files.